markcaudill/haproxy-autoscale/README.md

       --health-check-url HEALTH_CHECK_URL
                             The URL to check.
 Assigns EIP to self if health check fails.
+      --safe-mode           If enabled, the script exits if there is any AWS exception.
+                            E.g., wrong key/secret.'
+                            Also if there is no instance in any of the security groups, haproxy conf will be generated but NOT reloaded.

 Example:

     /usr/bin/python update-haproxy.py --access-key='SOMETHING' --secret-key='SoMeThInGeLsE' --security-group='webheads' 'tomcat-servers'

+    /usr/bin/python update-haproxy.py --access-key='SOMETHING' --secret-key='SoMeThInGeLsE' --security-group='webheads' 'tomcat-servers' --safe-mode

 ## Changelog ##
 * v0.1 - Initial release.